jlan84/cross-validation-assignment/individual.md

     4. Average your results of your error metric
 2. Compare the RMSE for your hold-out set and K-fold cross validation.
 3. Plot the learning curve for a standard ordinary least squares regression (You might want to use: [cross_val_score](http://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.cross_val_score.html) and [ShuffleSplit](http://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.ShuffleSplit.html)).
-5. Use K-Fold cross validation to evaluate your gradient descent model (for yesterday) and compare to the performance of scikit learn
+5. Use K-Fold cross validation to evaluate your model and compare to the performance of scikit learn
 6. Plot a learning curve and test vs train error curve.

 ### Extra Credit: Stepwise Regression